List of Rehabs in Michigan

-It is our belief that as far as drug & alcohol abuse treatment goes, long-term programs are the most effective approach – here are a few reasons why:
+We believe that as far as drug and alcohol abuse treatment goes, long-term programs are the most effective approach – here are a few reasons why:

-- Such programs promote building a healthy routine and habits that can benefit the person during their treatment as well as after completing it.
+- Such programs promote building a healthy routine and habits that can benefit the person during their treatment and after completing it.

 - Since the treatment lasts for longer, there is a chance for multiple treatment methodologies to be incorporated, like twelve steps and holistic services.

 - Once they complete their program, the center can offer them extended care services to help them maintain sobriety once they return to their daily lives.